coordt/code_doc/README.md

 The project is developed at the Max Planck Institute for Intelligent Systems, Tübingen, Germany.
 It is released under the BSD-3 clauses license.

 ## Contribution #
 This project is still active and any contribution or feature request is welcome.
+Please use the Bitbucket issue tracker for that.

+The main developer/maintainer is me (Raffi Enficiaud), and a big contributor has been Stephan Wenninger.

 ## Running the application #
 This project is based on the Django framework and has very few dependencies, which makes it easy to run: